CTU-SematX/Orion-Nginx/docs/Open_Source_Checklist.md

-# The Open Source Checklist
+# Open Source Checklist - Orion-LD API Gateway

 ## About

-It's easy to overlook important tasks when releasing and maintaining an open source project.
-This checklist helps ensure your project follows best practices for health, development, and security.
+This checklist ensures the Orion-LD API Gateway project follows best practices for health, development, and security.
+It serves as a living document to track our progress and maintain high standards for our open source community.

-Use this checklist as a discussion starter for your team and a foundation for continuous improvement.
+Use this checklist as a discussion starter for the team and a foundation for continuous improvement.

+## Project Status

+Current compliance status for Orion-LD API Gateway:

+- ✅ Documentation complete (README, Architecture, Usage)
+- ✅ Docker-based deployment ready
+- ✅ Security features implemented (JWT, IP whitelisting)
+- ✅ GitHub Actions CI/CD configured
+- ✅ MkDocs documentation site
+- 🔄 OpenSSF Scorecard monitoring enabled
+- 🔄 Container security scanning active

 ## Archiving and Deprecating a Project